Recycled materials made from marine litter and discarded plastic

 『About "MIDNIGHT PIZZA CLUB"

-A travel circle formed by Nakano Taiga, Kamisde Ryohei, and Abe Yusuke.
-The first book, which chronicles their journey walking through the Langtang Valley in the Himalayas, will be published in December 2024.
-The second book will be about their journey through the Appalachian Mountains in the northeastern United States, and the third book will be about their journey through New Zealand.
+A travel group formed by Nakano Taiga, Kamide Ryohei, and Abe Yusuke.
+Their first book, which chronicles their journey walking through Langtang Valley in the Himalayas, will be published in December 2024.
+Their second book will be about a trip to the Appalachian Mountains in the northeastern United States, and their third book will be about a trip to New Zealand.

 ◾️ MIDNIGHT PIZZA CLUB Special Exhibition Overview